Business Lessons for Graphic Designers

 Running a web development or graphic design business, or any type of business that bills hourly for its time, requires a level of discipline and coordination that does not come easy to people used to speaking in terms of colors, composition, and creativity.
 However, there are essential components to running a business that any creative must face if they are going to be successful as a business owner or a freelancer.

-At Pelago, we had to discipline ourselves in while incorporating lightweight project management.
-Without weekly and task tracking, we would be focused on all the wrong things, while not getting things done, and not billing anyone for our efforts.
+At Pelago, we had to discipline ourselves in time tracking while incorporating lightweight project management.
+Without weekly timesheets and task tracking, we would be focused on all the wrong things, while not getting things done, and not billing anyone for our efforts.
 In other words, we’d have gone broke.

-Here are a few things I didn’t learn in school but are required of a freelancer or owner:
+Here are a few things I didn’t learn in school but are required of a freelancer or small business owner:

 • Task management